Fix the sinkhole at Callington school, parents urge SA’s Department for Education

 Miners work at the former Bremer Mine at Callington in 1875.
 Photo: State Library of South Australia (B 7835).

-The spokesperson put the delays with the playground replacement down to staffing issues: a lack of facilities and project managers.
+An email to a parent, seen by Murray Bridge News, put the delays with the playground replacement down to staffing issues: a lack of facilities and project managers.

 💡